na-stewart/sanic-security/README.md

     return json("Account is authorized.", authentication_session.json)
 ```

-* Requires Permission (this method is not called directly and instead used as a decorator.)
+* Requires Permission (this method is not called directly and instead used as a decorator)

 ```python
 @app.post("api/security/perms")